mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 ## Description

-My first Pinscape Pico expansion board design was an All-In-One board that packed everything you'd need for a pin cab into one 10x16 cm board.
-To achieve that kind of density, that design uses tiny SMD (surface-mount) parts for just about everything, which makes it difficult assemble by hand.
-I sure don't want to try building it by hand, and I doubt anyone else would either.
-It's really designed to be built in a factory by a pick-and-place machine.
-That sort of production is usually only cost-effective if you're going to make at least 50 or 100 units, so I expect that the all-SMD board will only be of interest to our more entrepreneurial community members who might want to build the board and offer it for retail sale.
+This board set is my second Pinscape Pico expansion board design.
+The first is an All-In-One board that packs everything you need for a well-equipped pin cab onto one 10x16 cm board.
+To achieve that kind of density, that design uses tiny SMD (surface-mount) parts for just about everything, some of which are too small even to handle with tweezers.
+It's not something you want to assemble by hand, unless your other hobby is building Swiss watches from scratch; it's really only feasible to build in a factory with a pick-and-place machine.
+That's only cost-effective if you're going to order at least 50 or 100 units, so I expect that the all-SMD board will only be of interest to our more entrepreneurially-minded community membe who might be willing to order up a batch and offer them for retail sale.
 That's why I've taken to referring to that design as the "Pro" expansion board.

 But Pinscape has always been for DIYers.
 My mission from the start has been to make it possible to build high-end pin cabs without